-For fiscal year 2014, the University of Tennessee Board of Trustees has authorized individual campus fee increases of 6.0 % that are expected to generate approximately \$32.4 million in new funding, net of related scholarships, with a continued projected enrollment increase.
-State appropriations will increase \$38.2 million with salary and benefit funds and new formula increases.
+For fiscal year 2015, the University of Tennessee Board of Trustees has authorized individual campus fee increases of 6.0 % that are expected to generate approximately \$37.9 million in new funding, net of related scholarships, with a continued projected enrollment increase.
+Even with no salary increase, state appropriations will increase \$7.4 million due mostly to formula increases to recognize exceptional performance.
 The university continues to be successful in competing for grants and contracts.
-The capital markets remain unstable which will affect the university's investment income.
+The capital markets have shown improvement but remain potentially unstable, which could affect the university's investment income.